- A property owner who failed to maintain a property, resulting in injuries that led to death.

 Let our wrongful death lawyers at David Resnick & Associates, P.C. help you by protecting your legal right to compensation.
 The time period for filing a wrongful death claim is shorter than for most personal injury claims.
 Most New York wrongful death actions must be filed within two years of the death.
 Talk to a qualified New York wrongful death lawyer as soon as possible to protect your legal rights and interests.

-Types Of Wrongful Death Claims
+Types Of Claims

 The following are some of the more common scenarios that give rise to a wrongful death lawsuit: